fred-ai-security/ai-security-assurance-labs/model-supply-chain/model-license-and-compliance-verification.md

 - Verification that dependencies avoid restrictive or incompatible licenses
 - Consistency between documentation and licensing obligations

-Any mismatch between these elements constitutes a potential compliance failure.
+Any mismatch between these elements constitutes a potential compliance risk.

 ---